PaddlePaddle/PaddleSpeech/docs/source/tts/advanced_usage.md

     # compose two components
     model = Seq2Seq(encoder, decoder)
     ```
-    When a model is a complicated and made up of several components, each of which has a separate functionality, and can be replaced by other components with the same functionality, we prefer to define it in this way.
+    When a model is complicated and made up of several components, each of which has a separate functionality, and can be replaced by other components with the same functionality, we prefer to define it in this way.

 In the directory structure of PaddleSpeech TTS, modules with high reusability are placed in `paddlespeech.t2s.modules`, but models for specific tasks are placed in `paddlespeech.t2s.models`.
-When developing a new model, developers need to consider the feasibility of splitting the modules, and the degree of generality of the modules, and place them in appropriate directories.
+When developing a new model, developers need to consider the feasibility of splitting the modules, and the degree of generality of the modules and place them in appropriate directories.

 ## PaddleSpeech TTS's Data Components
-Another critical componnet for a deep learning project is data.
+Another critical component for a deep learning project is data.
 PaddleSpeech TTS uses the following methods for training data:
 1. Preprocess the data.
 2. Load the preprocessed data for training.

-Previously, we wrote the preprocessing in the `__getitem__` of the Dataset, which will process when accessing a certain batch samples, but encountered some problems:
+Previously, we wrote the preprocessing in the `__getitem__` of the Dataset, which will process when accessing a certain batch sample, but encountered some problems:

 1. Efficiency problem.
-Even if Paddle has a design to load data asynchronously, when the batch size is large, each sample needs to be preprocessed and set up batches, which takes a lot of time , and  may even seriously slow down the training process.
+Even if Paddle has a design to load data asynchronously, when the batch size is large, each sample needs to be preprocessed and set up batches, which takes a lot of time, and may even seriously slow down the training process.
 2. Data filtering problem.
 Some filtering conditions depend on the features of the processed sample.
 For example, filtering samples that are too short according to text length.
 If the text length can only be known after `__getitem__`,  every time you filter, the entire dataset needed to be loaded once!
 In addition, if you do not pre-filter, A small exception (such as too short text ) in  `__getitem__` will cause an exception in the entire data flow, which is not feasible, because `collate_fn `  presupposes that the acquisition of each sample can be normal.
-Even if  some special flags, such as `None`, are used to mark data acquisition failures, and skip `collate_fn`, it will change batch_size .
+Even if some special flags, such as `None`, are used to mark data acquisition failures, and skip `collate_fn`, it will change batch_size.

 Therefore, it is not realistic to put preprocessing entirely on `__getitem__`.
 We use the method mentioned above instead.
 During preprocessing, we can do filtering, We can also save more intermediate features, such as text length, audio length, etc., which can be used for subsequent filtering.
 Because of the habit of TTS field, data is stored in multiple files, and the processed results are stored in `npy` format.

 Use a list-like way to store metadata and store the file path in it, so that you can not be restricted by the specific storage location of the file.
 In addition to the file path, other metadata can also be stored in it.
 For example, the path of the text, the path of the audio, the path of the spectrum, the number of frames, the number of sampling points, and so on.

-Then for the path, there are multiple opening methods,  such as `sf.read`, `np.load`, etc., so it's best to use a parameter that can be input, we don't even want to determine the reading method by it's extension, it's best to let the users input it , in this way, users can define their own method to parse the data.
+Then for the path, there are multiple opening methods,  such as `sf.read`, `np.load`, etc., so it's best to use a parameter that can be input, we don't even want to determine the reading method by its extension, it's best to let the users input it, in this way, users can define their method to parse the data.

 So we learned from the design of `DataFrame`, but our construction method is simpler, only need a `list of dicts`, a dict represents a record, and it's convenient to interact with formats such as `json`, `yaml`.
 For each selected field, we need to give a parser (called `converter` in the interface), and that's it.